marcusrehm/marcusrehm.github.io/source/_posts/2013-12-19-analysis-services-projects-and-team-foudantion-services.markdown

 </br>
 ####More on Team Foundation Service

-Source Control is just one thing you can use to support team development, TFS comes with three kinds of project management methodologies templates ready to use with you new source versioned project.
+Source Control is just one thing you can use to support team development, TFS comes with three kinds of project management methodologies templates ready to use with your new source versioned project.
+Work Items (Project Tasks) can be associated with source code at Check In providing trace information about witch changes in source code are related to each task.